darrendoyle3710/SlotMachineApplication/README.md

 ## Testing ##
 Extensive Unit testing was conducted on all service controllers, ensuring operations were not returning incorrect types or null values.
 The home controller followed repository pattern best practices in order to provide a layer of encapsulation to the database.
 Code coverage was extensive on all controllers.
-With the views ommitted from the test coverage report, the code coverage percentage is at 77% for all controllers.
+With the views omitted from the test coverage report, the code coverage percentage is at 77% for all controllers.
 ![testing coverage](Images/finalcoverage.PNG)